Entangling cavity-magnon polaritons by interacting with phonons: Entanglement of two CMPs

-The interactions between the polaritons and the mode $b$ essentially result from the dispersive coupling between the mode $b$ and the component of the mode $c$ in the polaritons.
-Therefore, by varying the weight of the mode $c$ in the polaritons (via altering $\theta$), one can adjust the {\it effective} strength of the PDC (state-swap) interaction associated with the Stokes (anti-Stokes) scattering.
-For the special case $\theta = \frac{\pi}{4}$, $\theta \in [0, \frac{\pi}{2}]$, where both the polaritons $A_{\pm}$ have equally weighted modes $a$ and $c$, the strengths of the Stokes and anti-Stokes scatterings are equal.
-This point easily causes the system to be unstable (c.f.
-Fig.~\ref{fig2}(a)) and only nonstationary entanglement could be produced~\cite{Jie15}.
-Therefore, a larger $\theta > \frac{\pi}{4}$ should be considered to obtain stationary entanglement, where the anti-Stokes scattering (cooling) outperforms the Stokes scattering (amplification).
-For a relatively small value of $\theta$, e.g., $\theta <\frac{\pi}{3}$, we find that the entanglement between the two polaritons is small, while the entanglement between the lower-frequency polariton $A_-$ and the mode $b$ is strong.
+The interactions between the CMPs and the phonon mode essentially result from the dispersive coupling between the phonon mode and the component of the magnon mode in the CMPs.
+Therefore, by varying the proportion of the magnon mode in the polaritons (via altering $\theta$), one can adjust the {\it effective} strength of the PDC (state-swap) interaction associated with the Stokes (anti-Stokes) scattering.
+For the special case $\theta = \frac{\pi}{4}$, $\theta \in [0, \frac{\pi}{2}]$, where both the CMPs $A_{\pm}$ have equally weighted cavity and magnon modes, the strengths of the Stokes and anti-Stokes scatterings are equal.
+This point easily causes the system to be unstable (cf. Fig.~\ref{fig2}(a)) and only nonstationary entanglement could be produced~\cite{Jie15}.
+Therefore, a larger $\theta > \frac{\pi}{4}$ should be considered to obtain stationary entanglement, where the anti-Stokes scattering (for mechanical cooling) outperforms the Stokes scattering (for mechanical amplification).
+For a relatively small value of $\theta$, e.g., $\theta <\frac{\pi}{3}$, we find that the entanglement between the two CMPs is small, while the entanglement between the lower-frequency polariton $A_-$ and phonons is strong.
 This indicates that the entanglement ($A_-$ \& $b$) is effectively generated by the Stokes scattering, but is not yet efficiently transferred to the higher-frequency polariton $A_+$.
-The state-swap interaction between the polariton $A_+$ and the mode $b$ in the anti-Stokes scattering should thus be enhanced.
-To this end, we further increase $\theta$ in order to raise the weight of the mode $c$ in the polariton $A_+$, which enhances the strength of the anti-Stokes scattering.
-Consequently, we see an efficient entanglement transfer and the two polaritons are strongly entangled around $\theta \simeq {0.40}\pi$, as clearly shown in Fig.~\ref{fig2}(a).
-However, $\theta$ cannot be too large (i.e., too close to $\frac{\pi}{2}$), as this reduces the weight of the mode $c$ in the polariton $A_-$ and thus the strength of the associated Stokes scattering, from which the entanglement of the system originates.
+The state-swap interaction between the polariton $A_+$ and the phonon mode $b$ in the anti-Stokes scattering should thus be enhanced.
+To this end, we further increase $\theta$ to raise the proportion of the magnon mode in the polariton $A_+$, which enhances the strength of the anti-Stokes scattering.
+Consequently, we see an efficient entanglement transfer and the two CMPs are strongly entangled around $\theta \simeq {0.40}\pi$, as clearly shown in Fig.~\ref{fig2}(a).
+However, $\theta$ cannot be too large (i.e., too close to $\frac{\pi}{2}$), as this reduces the proportion of the magnon mode in the polariton $A_-$ and thus the strength of the associated Stokes scattering, from which the entanglement of the system originates.
 Therefore, an optimal $\theta$ exists for the entanglement as the result of the trade-off between the strengths of the Stokes and anti-Stokes scatterings, as seen in Fig.~\ref{fig2}(a).